 1. Provide Security Awareness and Training

-All ransomware incidents are unknowingly initiated by human behavior, so implementing security awareness training should occur first and foremost.
+All ransomware incidents are unknowingly initiated by human behaviour, so implementing security awareness training should occur first and foremost.
 This training is imperative as it teaches users to distinguish real threats from legitimate data.
 It also teaches them how to look for threats within emails and what types of best security practices to follow.
 For starters, training all users on not clicking anything in their emails unless verified and how to keep their communications secure by employing the latest security updates.

 2. Employ Scanning Tools for Ransomware

 McAfee provides top of the line scanning tools and a Ransomware file decryptor if certain specific types of listed Ransomware infect your data.
-Cisco Cognitive Threat Analytics performs User Behavior Analytics (UBA) that identifies abnormal behavior from cyberattacks.
+Cisco Cognitive Threat Analytics performs User Behavior Analytics (UBA) that identifies abnormal behaviour from cyberattacks.
 Their software extracts metadata from an enterprise’s IT infrastructure and uses this information to map relationships among employees, data objects, content, and usage.

 3. Employ Robust Endpoint Anti-Virus Security